United-Codes/cloudofficeprint-python/README.md

 # apexofficeprint-python
-This project provides a Python interface for apexofficeprint.
+This project provides a Python interface for APEX Office Print.

 ## Contributing